AvirukthGT/querying-apple/readme.md

 The project is split into three tiers of questions to test SQL skills of increasing complexity:

-### Easy to Medium (10 Questions)

-1. Find the number of stores in each country.
+A breakdown of store distribution across countries helps us understand geographic presence and market reach.

-2. Calculate the total number of units sold by each store.
+Total units sold by each store reveals performance rankings and highlights top-selling locations.
-3. Identify how many sales occurred in December 2023.
-4. Determine how many stores have never had a warranty claim filed.
-5. Calculate the percentage of warranty claims marked as "Warranty Void".
-6. Identify which store had the highest total units sold in the last year.
-7. Count the number of unique products sold in the last year.
-8. Find the average price of products in each category.
-9. How many warranty claims were filed in 2020?
-10. For each store, identify the best-selling day based on highest quantity sold.

-### Medium to Hard (5 Questions)
+Analyzing December 2023 sales quantifies peak-season demand and helps plan for holiday inventory and staffing.

+Identifying stores with no warranty claims provides insight into exceptional product handling or underreporting issues.

+The proportion of claims marked as “Warranty Void” gives visibility into customer misuse or policy misalignment.

-11. Identify the least selling product in each country for each year based on total units sold.
+The top-performing store in the last year is spotlighted based on total units sold, guiding recognition and resource allocation.

+The count of distinct products sold last year reflects inventory diversity and customer product engagement.

+Category-wise average pricing outlines how product value is structured across segments, useful for pricing strategy.

+The number of warranty claims from 2020 helps assess post-sale support load during that period.

+Discovering each store’s best-selling day identifies high-traffic periods for better operational planning.

+Tracking the least-selling product annually by country helps detect inventory laggards and regional mismatches.

-12. Calculate how many warranty claims were filed within 180 days of a product sale.
+Warranty claims filed within 180 days of purchase indicate early-life product issues and quality concerns.

-13. Determine how many warranty claims were filed for products launched in the last two years.
+Measuring claims for products launched in the last two years sheds light on how well new offerings are performing post-launch.
-14. List the months in the last three years where sales exceeded 5,000 units in the USA.
-15. Identify the product category with the most warranty claims filed in the last two years.

-### Complex (5 Questions)
+Monthly USA sales that crossed the 5,000-unit threshold highlight peak months for demand over the past three years.

+Identifying the most claim-prone category provides actionable insight into product design, manufacturing, or support weaknesses.

-16. Determine the percentage chance of receiving warranty claims after each purchase for each country.
+The percentage chance of receiving a claim after purchase per country reflects product reliability and customer expectations regionally.

-17. Analyze the year-by-year growth ratio for each store.
-18. Calculate the correlation between product price and warranty claims for products sold in the last five years, segmented by price range.
+Year-over-year growth analysis of each store tracks momentum and helps distinguish thriving versus stagnant locations.

+Correlating product price with claim volume reveals whether premium or budget products are more frequently serviced.

-19. Identify the store with the highest percentage of "Paid Repaired" claims relative to total claims filed.
+Identifying the store with the highest percentage of "Paid Repaired" claims shows where repair services are most utilized, possibly reflecting trust or pricing strategy.

-20. Write a query to calculate the monthly running total of sales for each store over the past four years and compare trends during this period.
+Monthly running sales totals for each store over the past four years help uncover long-term sales patterns and seasonal trends.

-### Bonus Insight

-- Analyze product sales trends over time, segmented into key periods: from launch to 6 months, 6-12 months, 12-18 months, and beyond 18 months.
+Segmenting product sales into lifecycle stages (launch to 6 months, 6–12 months, 12–18 months, beyond 18 months) reveals how quickly products gain traction, sustain demand, or phase out—critical for lifecycle and promotion planning.

 ## Project Focus